mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-06-college-on-hill.md

 To them, it was policy.
 To his body, it was déjà vu: the exact load that had nearly broken him.

 He walked the campus and did the math.
-Fifteen credits, plus commuting, plus the invisible work of being autistic and ADHD in a new environment.
+Fifteen credits, plus commuting, plus the invisible work of having autistic and ADHD conditioning in a new environment.
 He had already watched that movie once.
 He knew how it ended.

 He could force it and likely shatter.
 Or walk away and let the dream go.